 Bishop 25-pounder self-propelled gun in desert camouflage, 1943.
 From IWM archives.

 At the end of the North African campaign the Regiment was converted to a Medium Regiment with 4.5″ Guns, in the process losing 504 Battery to 75 Heavy Regiment.
-140th Medium Regiment (367 & 518 Battery’s) then landed in Italy in January 1944 and took part in most of the big battles of the Italian Campaign.
+140th Medium Regiment (367 & 518 Batteries) then landed in Italy in January 1944 and took part in most of the significant battles of the Italian Campaign.

 In December 1944, five years after its formation in London as a Territorial unit, the 140th (5th London) Field Regiment, Royal Artillery was finally disbanded.

 Martin Felstead has obtained a slightly ghostly looking post-war photograph of a 140th Regiment officers’ re-union dinner, taken at a London Hotel in 1949.
-It’s possible that the ‘unknowns‘ at the top table were members of the Royal Horse Artillery, which commanded 367 Battery, and fought alongside them at Cassel and were also famous for the action of K Battery, RHA at nearby Hondeghem.
+It’s possible that the ‘unknowns‘ at the top table were members of the Royal Horse Artillery, who had fought alongside them at Cassel and were also famous for the action of K Battery, RHA at nearby Hondeghem.